East Nantmeal Township, Pennsylvania

 East Nantmeal Township is a township in Chester County, Pennsylvania, United States.
-The population was 1,803 at the 2010 census.
-It, along with West Nantmeal Township, was originally part of a single Nantmeal Township, which was divided in 1739.
+The population was 1,832 at the 2020 census.
+Along with West Nantmeal Township, it was originally part of a single Nantmeal Township, which was divided in 1739.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 16.4 sqmi, of which 0.06% is water.
 The township is partially located in the Hopewell Big Woods.